Trend to equilibrium and Newtonian limit for the relativistic Langevin equation with singular potentials: Newtonian limit of

 \subsection{Proof of Theorem \ref{thm:newtonian-limit}, part 2}

-In this subsection, we restrict to the single-particle case $N=1$ and upgrade the convergence in probability argument in Section \ref{sec:newtonian-limit:proof-of-thm:part-1}.
+In this subsection, we restrict our proof arguments to the single-particle case $N=1$ and improve the convergence in probability argument in Section \ref{sec:newtonian-limit:proof-of-thm:part-1}.
 Namely, we establish the $L^p$ convergence of \eqref{eqn:rLE:single-particle:epsilon} toward the single-particle Langevin equation, thereby concluding Theorem \ref{thm:newtonian-limit}, part 2.

 For the reader's convenience, when $N=1$, the full equation \eqref{eqn:LE:original} is reduced to the following equation:

 The analogue of Lemma \ref{lem:LE:N-particle:moment-estimate} for \eqref{eqn:LE:single-particle} is provided below through Lemma \ref{lem:LE:single-particle:moment-estimate}, giving arbitrary moment bounds on \eqref{eqn:LE:single-particle} in any finite time window.
 Since the proof of this result is the same as that of Lemma \ref{lem:LE:N-particle:moment-estimate}, the explicit argument is omitted.